n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

   /* 2078 */  _(x,x),  _(x,x),  _(x,x),  _(x,x),  _(x,x),  _(x,x),  _(x,x),  _(x,x),
   /* 2080 */  _(x,x),  _(x,x), _(SM,x), _(SM,x), _(SM,x),  _(x,x),  _(x,x),  _(x,x),
 --->

+## Terminology ##

+OpenType shaping uses a standard set of terms for Indic scripts.
+The terms used in any particular language may vary, causing potential confusion.

+**Matra** is the standard term for a dependent vowel sign.
+In the Bengali language, dependent-vowel signs <!--- that are positioned below the base consonant --> may also be referred to as _kar_ forms — e.g., "i-kar" or "u-kar".

+The term "matra" is also used to refer to the headline above most Bengali letters.
+To avoid ambiguity, the term **headline** is used in most Unicode and OpenType shaping documents.

+**Halant** and **Virama** are both standard terms for the below-base "vowel-killer" sign.
+In the Bengali language, this sign is known as the _hasanta_.

+**Chandrabindu** (or simply **Bindu**) is the standard term for the diacritical mark indicating that the preceding vowel shold be nasalized.
+In the Bengali language, this mark is known as _candrabindu_.

+Where possible, using the standard terminology is preferred, as the use of a language-specific term necessitates choosing one language over all of the others that share a common script.

 ## The `<bng2>` shaping model ##

 Processing a run of `<bng2>` text involves six top-level stages: